 GE Washer Error Codes are there to narrow down the problem area quickly.
 The most common GE code families usually point to fill, drain, lock, sensing, dispenser, or balance problems.

-Start with the basics first: check the water supply, drain path, lid or door closure, load balance, and a full reset.
+Start with the basics first: check the water supply, drain path, lid or door closure, load balance, and a full power cycle.
 If the same code keeps returning, the washer may need closer diagnosis or service.

 FAQ